rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-03-03-applications-now-open.md

 application for Rails Girls Summer of Code a whole lot more straightforward.
 Here's the low down on applying in 2015!

 ### Check out if you're eligible
-This year, we have made the eligibility criteria for applicants a bit more clear.
+This year, we have made the eligibility criteria for applicants a bit clearer.

-As our focus is on providing opportunities for further learning post Rails Girls workshop, we do require that applicants have attended at least a Rails Girls or similiar community driven workshop.
+As our focus is on providing opportunities for further learning post Rails Girls workshop, we do require that applicants have attended at least a Rails Girls or similar community-driven workshop.

 While no one is discouraged from applying on the basis of gender, preference will be given to applicants who identify or have been socialized as female.
 To see the full criteria please [take a look at our application guide](http://railsgirlssummerofcode.org/students/application/#eligibility).

-While the working language of communications within Rails Girls Summer of Code is English, we welcome teams working on projects in any language, provided they can find a mentor and coaches.

 If you're not sure about any of the eligibility criteria, please [contact us](http://railsgirlssummerofcode.org/about/).